Altai-man/ASN-BER/README.md

 #### Tagging schema

 For now, encoding is done as if `DEFINITIONS IMPLICIT TAGS` is applied for an outermost type (i.e. "module").
-Setting of other schemes is expected to be able to work via named arguments passed to `serialize`|`parse` methods.
+Setting of other schemes is expected to be able to work via named argument passed to `serialize`|`parse` methods.

 #### Mapping from ASN.1 type to ASN::BER format